 Neck pain, Shoulder pain, Headaches, Migraines, Tennis/Golfer’s elbow, Whiplash, Lower back pain, Sciatica, Arthritis, Sports injuries, TMJ (jaw joint) pain, Carpal Tunnel Syndrome, Strains, Sprains, Tendinitis, Menstrual pain, Pregnancy-related symptoms, and more…

-Areas of Practice and Specialization of the registered massage therapists (RMT) at our Toronto clinic
+Areas of Practice and Specialization of the registered massage therapists (RMT)

 Our RMTs have extensive training and expertise in the various areas of therapeutic massage therapy modalities and related techniques: